 As you begin driving, you should study your theoretical knowledge in parallel.

 Our app – ‘Mitt Körkort’ – is jam-packed with all the theory you need, including helpful links and videos we think you should consider, too.
-In the full version of the app, you get access to 1000 theory questions, structured in the same way as the theory exam.
-You can take an unlimited number of tests using these questions.
+For a one time in-app payment, you get access to over 1000 theory questions in English, structured in the same way as the theory exam.

 All questions have 4 multiple choice answers, with explanations for each answer.
 When you have answered a question correctly once, it is marked as “learned”.
 When you have answered a question correctly twice in a row, it is marked as “Mastered”.